Cingulara/openrmf-docs/keycloak.md

 18. Add the Name and Description fields
 19. Set the access type to public
 20. Disable the Direct Access Grants
-21. Setup the Valid Rediret URIs to where your OpenRMF main root URL is (i.e. http://localhost:8080/*)
+21. Setup the Valid Redirect URIs to where your OpenRMF main root URL is (i.e. http://{ip-address}:8080/*)
 22. Set the Web Origins appropriately for CORS (i.e. development could be * or your specific URL)
 23. Click the Save button to save this initial setup
 24. Click on the Client Scopes tab to ensure the `roles` scope is in the right hand box to pass to OpenRMF upon login